apache/trafficserver/doc/admin-guide/files/ssl_server_name.config.en.rst

    Do not request a client certificate, ignore it if one is provided.

 :code:`MODERATE` - ``1``
-   Request a client certificate and do verification if one is provided, but do not enforce verification.
-If the verification fails the failure is logged to :file:`diags.log` but the connection is allowed.
+   Request a client certificate and do verification if one is provided.
+The connection is denied if the verification of the client provided certificate fails.
 :code:`STRICT` - ``2``
    Request a client certificate and require one to be provided and verified.
    If the verification fails the failure is logged to :file:`diags.log` and the connection is